joshmcode/software-notes/SWEBOK_Chapter_2_Software_Design.md

 There are a number of techniques to evaluate quality, such as software design reviews, static analysis, simulation and prototyping.
 To measure the quality of a product, the design approach must be taken into consideration, but in general approaches can be broken up into **function based** and **object-oriented** approaches.

 ### Software Design Notations
+As an introductional view of design notation, there are many notation approaches and methods with differing purposes.
+Some describe structural aspects of the software, while others describe behavioral.
+Some notations are used specifically for certain design methods, and design often uses multiple notations.
+This can be divided up into two types of notation: structural (static) and behavioral (dynamic).

+**Static Notations**:
+- Architecture description languages (ADLs)
+- Class and object diagrams
+- Component diagrams
+- Class responsibility collaborator cards (CRCs)
+- Deployment diagrams
+- Entity-relationship diagrams (ERDs)
+- Interface description languages (IDLs)
+- Structure charts

+**Behaviorial Descriptions (Dynamic View)**: Note that many of these notations are especially useful during the detailed design periods.
+It can also provide reasons for certain decisions that were made.
+- Activity diagrams
+- Communication diagrams
+- Data flow diagrams (DFDs)
+- Decision tables and diagrams
+- Flowcharts
+- Sequence diagrams
+- State transition and state chart diagrams
+- Formal specification languages
+- Pseudo code and program design languages (PDLs)

 ### Software Design Strategies and Methods